Bernard Tomic: Davis Cup (17–4)

 Following poor off court behaviour in late 2012, Tomic was suspended from playing for Australia in the first round of the 2013 Davis Cup competition.
-After serving a one tie ban, Tomic returned to the Australian Davis Cup team in their 2013 zonal semifinal against Uzbekistan and later that year was instrumental in Australia's return to the World Group after an away playoff victory over Poland.
+After serving a one-tie ban, Tomic returned to the Australian Davis Cup team in their 2013 zonal semifinal against Uzbekistan and later that year was instrumental in Australia's return to the World Group after an away playoff victory over Poland.
 Injuries prevented Tomic from competing in the Davis Cup competition in 2014 but he returned for Australia's first round of the 2015 Davis Cup against the Czech Republic.
 Despite facing the two-time defending champions away, Tomic secured two crucial singles victories and led Australia to a 3–2 victory over the Czech Republic.
 It was the first time Australia had reached the second round of the Davis Cup world group since 2006.
 Tomic was then once again suspended from the Australian Davis Cup team for an outburst during a Wimbledon press conference.
-Tomic returned to the team once again in the 2015 semifinal against Great Britain and scored a crucial four set victory over Dan Evans in the second rubber.
+Tomic returned to the team once again in the 2015 semifinal against Great Britain and scored a crucial four-set victory over Dan Evans in the second rubber.
 Tomic played for Australia at the 2016 Davis Cup where they faced the United States.
 He won his first match against Jack Sock in four sets.
 However, he lost the reverse singles to John Isner which meant Australia lost in the first round.

 Olympics (0–1)

 Tomic represented Australia in his maiden Olympics at London 2012.
-He competed in the singles competition against Japan's 15th seed Kei Nishikori in the first round, but fell in two straight tiebreaks.
+He competed in the singles competition against Japan's 15th seed Kei Nishikori in the first round, but fell in two straight tie-breaks.